-You take your 3-year-old to the playground with the hope that running her ragged will tire her out by 8 p.m. and allow you to enjoy a relaxing evening and maybe sleep in a bit.
+You take your 3-year-old to the playground with the hope that running them ragged will tire them out by 8 p.m. and allow you to enjoy a relaxing evening and maybe sleep in a bit.
 But the plan backfires.
 Your rambunctious kid is still bouncing off the walls at 9 p.m., finally falls asleep later that night, and then wakes up full of energy and ready to play at 6 a.m.

 Sound familiar?
 Parents may think getting through the night with a newborn was tough, but getting a preschooler to sleep can be a challenge that leaves even the most patient moms and dads exasperated.
 When preschool children don't get enough sleep it can affect their mood, behavior, eating habits, and ability to focus during the day.